camunda/camunda-docs/docs/components/modeler/bpmn/user-tasks/user-tasks.md

 ### XML representation

-A user task with a user task form:
+A user task with a user task form and an assignment definition:

 ```xml
 <bpmn:process id="controlProcess" name="Control Process" isExecutable="true">